 So a standard tooth replacement procedure with dental implants consists of three stages:

 - the crown

-While it does sound very reasonable and logical to go in for the most economical of brands, always going in for a much cheaper implant might not be the best choice.
-Let us now understand why.
+While it does sound very reasonable and logical to choose the most economical brand, this might not be the best choice.
+Let's see why: